causalvis/causalvis/README.md

 # Causalvis: Visualizations for Causal Inference

-This repository contains supplemental materials for the ACM CHI 2023 paper, Visual Reasoning Strategies for Effect Size Causalvis: Visualizations for Causal Inference.
+This repository contains supplemental materials for the ACM CHI 2023 paper submission:

+`Causalvis: Visualizations for Causal Inference`

 Causalvis is a python library of interactive visualizations for causal inference, designed to work with the [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) computational environment.